-Brooks can mow a lawn in 4 hours, Jeremy could mow the same lawn twice as fast.
+Brooks can mow a lawn in 4 hours.
+Jeremy can mow the same lawn twice as fast.
 How long would it take them working together?
-Before we do that let’s figure out how fast Jeremy mows, he goes twice as fast as Brooks so if Brooks takes 4 hours then Jeremy is going to take 2 hours right?
+Before we do that, let’s figure out how fast Jeremy mows.
+He goes twice as fast as Brooks, so if Brooks takes 4 hours, then Jeremy is going to take 2 hours right?
 Does that make sense?
-Twice as fast means half as much time so Jeremy is going to be 2 hours to do the job by himself, 2 hour alone.
+Twice as fast, means half as much time, so Jeremy is going to be 2 hours to do the job by himself, 2 hour alone.

-The way to figure out how long it would take them and to complete the job all the way would be to use the formula fraction they could do together times sum amount of time that they’re working equals 1 total job, 1 complete job.
+The way to figure out how long it would take them to complete the job all the way, would be to use the formula fraction they could do together times sum amount of time that they’re working equals one total job, one complete job.
 All we need to do here is solve for x.
-Well the way to undo multiplying by a fraction is to either divide by the fraction, or multiply by the reciprocal.
+Well the way to undo multiplying by a fraction is to either divide by the fraction of multiply by the reciprocal.

-I’m going to multiply both sides here by 4 thirds, 4 thirds these cancel out so I’m left with x equals 4 thirds.
-What that tells me is it would take them 4 thirds of an hour working together in order to mow this lawn.
-Before you start doing your homework problems make sure you’re not doing the meatball answer, the meatball answer for this kind of a problem would be well if Brooks mows it in 4 hours, Jeremy mows it in 2 hours the meatball would say it takes them 6 hours working together what it does it you guys when they work together it goes faster, that’s why again the answer that’s faster than either guy working alone.
-Keep that straight in your head and don’t pick the silly multiple choice question.
-Answer.
+I’m going to multiply both sides here by 4/3, 4/3, 4/3, these cancel out, so I’m left with x equals 4/3.
+What that tells me is it would take them 4/3 of an hour working together in order to mow this lawn.
+Before you start doing your start doing your homework problems, make sure you’re not doing the meatball answer.
+The meatball answer for this kind of problem would be well if Brooks mows it in 4 hours, Jeremy mows it in 2 hours, the meatball would say oh it takes them 6 hours working together.
+No it doesn’t you guys when they work together it goes faster that’s why again the answer that’s faster than either guy working alone.
+Keep that straight in your head and don’t pick the silly multiple-choice answer.